AxolotlIsSickOfThisShit/undertaleDialogCreator/README.md

 C right after the forwardslash at the end will make the dialogue a choice.
 ```
 **Here is the current guide:**
+> ## UNDERTALE Working Text Box Generator
+> Typing "(Name)" will input the name chosen by the player at the start of the game.

 > Typing "(Gold Amount)" will input how much G the player has.

-       Typing "(Item)" when creating text relating to dropping an item will input the name of whatever item is being dropped.
-Typing "([number 1-9])" will input data specific to an argument.
+> Typing "(Item)" when creating text relating to dropping an item will input the name of whatever item is being dropped.

+> Typing "([number 1-9])" will input data specific to an argument.
 (This changes based on the context, it is basically a variable that changes based on what textbox is being shown.)

-Typing "([color])" (red, yellow, green, blue, purple, orange, teal, white, default) will change the text after it to that color.
+> Typing "([color])" (red, yellow, green, blue, purple, orange, teal, white, default) will change the text after it to that color.
 (Text usually defaults to white.)

-Typing "(delay [number])" will delay the text.
-Just press enter to start a new line.
+> Typing "(delay [number])" will delay the text.

+> Just press enter to start a new line.

+> Press the "Add Face" button to bring up a slider to choose the expression of the character in the box, if there is one.

+> There will be a forward slash at the end of the output. **This is normal!
+Do not delete this!**
+### No tags are case sensitive!
 **NOTE: Upon downloading the release, the user may be required to download and install a font file.
 If this is required, a guide will be supplied for this as well.**
 ***
 ![Do you want to help with this project?](/Assets/help.png)